- 1 Don’t simply take it as learning of new languages but of different cultures and history.

 Tip 3.
 Improve your writing skills

 Writing is the final stage of language learning that can truly reveal your Chinese proficiency.
 For it is a sort of information output after full processing of the input content of the brain.
-To improve your Chinese writing ability, you will have to increase high-quality input of information first, which means you will have to read lots of Chinese materials to accumulate your vocabularies and expression.
-During the information input process, you will also have to train your brain to think in a critical pattern which can boost your brain very well.
-By training your Chinese writing skill, you will improve your Chinese proficiency in a comprehensive way.
+To improve your Chinese writing ability, you will have to increase high-quality input of information first, which means you will have to read lots of Chinese materials to accumulate your vocabulary and expression.
+During the information input process, you will also have to train your brain to think in a critical pattern, which can boost your brain.
+By training your Chinese writing skill, you will comprehensively improve your Chinese proficiency.

 Tip 4.
 Get yourself immerse in the pool of Mandarin Chinese

 Even if you cannot travel to China to have an immersion learning experience right now, you can still have an immersive learning experience by fully use the learning materials online.
 There are loads of free resources available for you to get an immersive learning experience even when you’re not living and studying in China.
 DigMandarin has a bunch of great resources that you can rely on.
-You can also follow and subscribe to some Chinese language learning channels on social media platforms to enjoy vivid short videos and interact with other Mandarin learners at the same time.
-Keats suggests FIVE WAYS TO LEARN CHINESE FOR FREE
+You can also follow and subscribe to some Chinese language learning channels on social media platforms to enjoy vivid short videos and simultaneously interact with other Mandarin learners.
+Keats suggests FIVE WAYS TO LEARN CHINESE FOR FREE.

 Tip 5.
 Learning with pocket-of time

 Aside from fully applying free resources for Mandarin learning, it is worth sparing attention to fully use your in-between time to make your learning more efficient.
-What can you do in 5 minutes time?
-You can use it for learning Mandarin Chinese!
-There is always time available for learning between your daily activities, such as the time when you commute to work, the lunch break, the time before you go to bed, or even the time when you’re cleaning up the house.
-You can always collect up all these pieces of time to invest in your Mandarin learning on daily basis.
+What can you do in 5 minutes?
+You can use it to learn Mandarin Chinese!
+There is always time available for learning between your daily activities, such as when you commute to work, the lunch break, the time before you go to bed, or even when you’re cleaning up the house.
+You can always collect up all these pieces of time to invest in your Mandarin learning daily.